Civic Holiday Long Weekend

 Registration Currently on Hold due to COVID-19.
+We are hoping to open up registration again in June.
 Stay tuned for further information.

 This is a chance to get your 2020 cycling season off to a great start, by joining the sixth anniversary of one of TBN’s most popular rides along the quiet roads and off-road paved trails of the Niagara Region.
 This year we have 40 spots - note that this trip sold out quickly in previous years.